 I wanted to put these books in chronological order, as a potential study tool for understanding how the history of wider Church-based concern about “malignant ministry” has developed.
 This is in part because, as a 20-something-year-old, I endured a devastating church split that came closer to claiming my faith than anything before or since.
 That was in 1978, and all I had back then were the Scriptures, a few friends to process things with, and a tenuous clinging onto Jesus Christ, that gradually over time turned into a tenacious commitment.
 It would be a dozen years before some of the very first (and also what have turned out to be some of the very best) resource books were published for survivors of such horrific experiences.
 Somewhere along the line, it just made sense for me to do my own research writing on spiritual abuse, toxic systems, and recovery because I knew from experience what it was like not finding information to answer relevant questions.

-Spiritual Abuse Resources – The Alphabetical Version
+Spiritual Abuse Resources – The Categorized Version

 - General Resources